-Refer to summary of significant accounting policies in Note 4.6(ii), critical accounting estimates and judgements in Note 5(ii) and disclosure of trade and bills receivables in Notes 19 and 38(b) to the consolidated financial statements.
+Refer to material accounting policy information in Note 4.4(ii), critical accounting estimates and judgements in Note 5(ii) and disclosure of trade receivables in Notes 19 and 38(b) to the consolidated financial statements.

-As at 31 December 2022, the Group had net trade and bills receivables amounting to approximately RMB382,985,000, after making expected credit loss allowance of approximately RMB7,562,000.
+As at 31 December 2023, the Group had net trade receivables amounting to approximately RMB437,374,000, after making expected credit loss ("ECL") allowance of approximately RMB19,688,000.

-The Group's expected credit loss ("ECL") allowance is measured at an amount equal to lifetime ECL based on management's estimated loss rates for each category of trade and bills receivables.
-The estimated loss rates take into account the aging of the trade and bills receivables, overdue balances, information regarding the ability and intent of the debtor to pay as well as historical data on default rates.
+The Group's ECL allowance is measured at an amount equal to lifetime ECL based on management's estimated loss rates for each category of trade receivables.
+The estimated loss rates take into account the ageing of the trade receivables, overdue balances, information regarding the ability and intent of the debtor to pay as well as historical data on default rates.

-We have identified impairment assessment of trade and bills receivables as a key audit matter due to considerable amount of judgement and estimates being required in conducting impairment assessment as mentioned in the forgoing paragraph.
+We have identified impairment assessment of trade receivables as a key audit matter due to considerable amount of judgement and estimates being required in conducting impairment assessment as mentioned in the forgoing paragraph.